UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_02_Instructions.md

 ```

 Note that the value of x is not printed, it is just stored.
 If you want
-to view the value, type x in the console. (*hint: you can also highlight
+to view the value, type x in the console. (**Hint**: you can also
-the object name by double clicking and pressing command + enter. another
+highlight the object name by double clicking and pressing command +
-simple way, type the object name and run the line*)
+enter. another simple way, type the object name and run the line)

 You can combine multiple elements into a vector with c():